teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 ## Pomodoro

 I use the Pomodoro Chrome extension to stay "in the zone" while working.
-The idea is really simple, and you don't actually need to use an app for this (a timer would probably work just as well).
+The idea is simple, and you don't actually need to use an app for this (a timer would probably work just as well).
 You press the icon to start a work session and are rewarded with a short break after 20 minutes.
 It keeps me honest about how much time I'm dedicating to a single task.

 ### Pros
 Simple.
 Effective.